| Genre: Compilation / Role Playing Game |

 - You’re thinking, “I don’t recall this being 2 players…” and you’d be right.
 It’s a weird option in the menu screen where you can assign different team members to their respective controllers.
 So in a fight, Player 1 could control several characters, and Player 2 could control the rest.
 It’s silly, but it’s there.

-- In Europe, the included games were Final Fantasy IV and Final Fantasy V. Final Fantasy VI would be released separately with a playable demo of then upcoming Final Fantasy X (as a PS2 demo disc, of course).
+- In Europe, the included games were Final Fantasy IV and Final Fantasy V. Final Fantasy VI would be released separately with a playable demo of the upcoming Final Fantasy X (as a PS2 demo disc, of course).

 - The loading times in this collection are pretty staggering when compared to the original Super Nintendo cart versions.
 An older side-by-side comparison using the infamous raft EXP exploit over a period of 24 hours showed the PlayStation version of FFVI was behind in progress by double-digit levels.